simonmika/egmontmika.com/content/blog/how-does-jesus-lead-you.md

 --------------------------
  ***Comments***

- **Geoffrey**
+ **Geoffrey:**
 You nailed it brother, thanks for touching the sensitive conditions of our faith in JESUS.
-This makes me to stand still and find back the true meaning of my calling in him.
+This makes me stand still and find back the true meaning of my calling in him.
 Thanks again.
 Geoff